mlflow/mlflow/examples/deployments/huggingface/README.md

         hf_server_url: http://127.0.0.1:5000/generate
 ```

-## Starting the Gateway
+## Starting the MLflow Deployments server

-After the configuration file is created, you can start the gateway by running the following command:
+After the configuration file is created, you can start the MLflow Deployments server by running the following command:

 ```
-mlflow gateway start --config-path examples/gateway/huggingface/config.yaml
+mlflow deplyments start-server --config-path examples/deployments/huggingface/config.yaml
 ```

-## Querying the Gateway
+## Querying the endpoint

 See the [example script](example.py) within this directory to see how to query the `falcon-7b-instruct` model that is served.

 ## Setting the parameters of TGI

-When you make a request to MLflow gateway, the information you provide in the request body will be sent to TGI.
+When you make a request to the MLflow Depoyments server, the information you provide in the request body will be sent to TGI.
 This gives you more control over the output you receive from TGI.
-However, it's important to note that you cannot turn off `details` and `decoder_input_details`, as they are necessary for MLflow Gateway to work correctly.
+However, it's important to note that you cannot turn off `details` and `decoder_input_details`, as they are necessary for TGI endpoints to work correctly.